dlilab/Teaching_Ecology/content/syllabus.md

 ## Vaccination statement

 Below is the standardized LSU message regarding the COVID-19 vaccine.
-Vaccination has been framed as a freedom/political issue (why does this not happen with MMR vaccine or tetanus?), so here we are.
-Almost 1 million cases (there are around 4.6 million people in Louisiana) and around 15k deaths in Louisiana alone (over 1100 in EBR parish), and this is the messaging that I (as a representative of LSU) can provide.

 > LSU strongly encourages all students, faculty and staff to get vaccinated for COVID-19.
 Visit www.lsu.edu/roadmap/vaccines/ to learn how to get vaccinated on campus.
 Vaccination helps keep our campus community safe, helps protect those among us who are most vulnerable to COVID-19, and is our path back to more normal operations and the full college experience that our students deserve.

-I will enforce masking in class (unless LSU removed this requirement), but it's a mask, not a force field.
-Anybody not wearing a mask that covers their nose and face will be asked to leave.

 ## Syllabus Subject to Change

 This syllabus represents my current plans and objectives.
 As the semester progresses, those plans may need to change to enhance the classes learning opportunity.
-Such changes, communicated clearly, are not unusual (especially during a pandemic) and should be expected.
+Such changes, communicated clearly, are not unusual and should be expected.
 Syllabus and grades will be available on Moodle.
 But the most up-to-date and current syllabus will always be available on the [course web page](/).

 ## Course Communications